Physical Education (PE)

 Units of work are broken down into 6 sessions that include skills (shown in our progression of skills map) and objectives to be learnt.
 These sessions are designed to build pupils confidence and skills to finally prepare our children to compete in School Games (Level 1 & 2) when they reach Key Stage 2.

 Some units of work are revisited throughout the year.
 The planning enables children to recap on certain skills through different sports.
-For example, a 6 week set of planning of striking and fielding can focus on gathering, throwing and catching in Cricket one term.
+For example, a 6-week set of planning of striking and fielding can focus on gathering, throwing, and catching in Cricket one term.
 When revisited later in the year, they will repeat skills but through another similar sport like Rounders.
 This is when teachers can assess progress is being made and challenge children to progress further.

 During lessons, class discussions are carried out in lessons that involve self-evaluation, peer assessment, and recap of previous lessons and skills.
 Teachers can use this to help assess children’s progress and develop their knowledge of where they are at and what they need to do to progress further.
-By highlighting areas of development, the lessons are then used to improve their skills further.

 Termly competitions for our Upper Key Stage 2 pupils allows children to be engaged in improving their skills to compete against other schools and prepare them for their next stage of their educational journey.